 This post contains fundamental and key points regarding laboratory diagnosis of lower respiratory tract infections (LRTI) so will be helpful for the revision.

-- Direct visual examinations of Lower respiratory specimens: KOH preparation or periodic acid-schiff-stained smears for fungal element detection, Gram staining (for bacteria and yeasts), Ziehl Neelsen staining for Mycobacterium tuberculosis (or Kinyoun carbolfuchsin stain, Auramine or auramine-rhodamine) is commonly used direct examination methods for direct examination of lower respiratory specimens depending on the clinical presentation or as per the request of physician.
+- Direct visual examinations of Lower respiratory specimens: KOH preparation or periodic acid-schiff-stained smears for fungal element detection, Gram staining (for bacteria and yeasts), Ziehl Neelsen staining for Mycobacterium tuberculosis (or Kinyoun carbolfuchsin stain, Auramine or auramine-rhodamine) is commonly used direct examination methods for the detections of pathogen causing lower respiratory tract infections.
+Selection of a particular method depends on the clinical presentation as per the request of physician.

 - The range of pathogens causing exacerbations of lung disease in cystic fibrosis patients has expanded and specimens for mycobacterial and fungal cultures should be collected in some patients.

 - In the immunocompromised host, a broad diagnostic approach based on invasively obtained specimens is suggested.